-There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple things you’ll need to consider when shopping for a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to decide what size you need is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour you will need and be a guide as you assess your options.
+One way to determine what size you want is to take your total floor area and multiply it by the height of your ceiling.
+This will help determine how many gallons per hour is needed and be a guide as you assess your options.

 All homes and families are different.
-Our professionals at Sunbeam Service Experts Heating & Air Conditioning can give you a home health report to help you determine which humidifier is best for your home.
-And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
-We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
-You can reach us at or visit our online scheduler to make an appointment.
+Our professionals at Sunbeam Service Experts can give you a home health report to help you select which humidifier is appropriate for your home.
+And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
+We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
+You can reach us at 716-427-6807 or check out our online scheduler to make an appointment.